Spider-Man: Far From Home: Cast

 A high-school junior and Avenger who received spider-like abilities after being bitten by a radioactive spider.
-Director Jon Watts said that, in contrast to Spider-Man: Homecoming (2017) in which Parker longs for the responsibilities of an adult, in Far From Home he wants to hang onto his youth, saying, "This film is about the world telling him, 'It's time for you to step up and grow up, kid,' and he's saying, 'But I still want to be a kid and go on vacation.'"
+Director Jon Watts said that, in contrast to Spider-Man: Homecoming (2017) in which Peter longs for the responsibilities of an adult, in Far From Home he wants to hang onto his youth, saying, "This film is about the world telling him, 'It's time for you to step up and grow up, kid,' and he's saying, 'But I still want to be a kid and go on vacation.'"